Peroxisome proliferator-activated receptor: History

-These agents, pharmacologically related to the fibrates were discovered in the early 1980s.
+These agents, pharmacologically related to the fibrates, were discovered in the early 1980s.

 PPARs were originally identified in Xenopus frogs as receptors that induce the proliferation of peroxisomes in cells in 1992.
 The first PPAR (PPARα) was discovered in 1990 during the search for a molecular target of a group of agents then referred to as peroxisome proliferators, as they increased peroxisomal numbers in rodent liver tissue, apart from improving insulin sensitivity.

-When it turned out that PPARs played a much more versatile role in biology, the agents were in turn termed PPAR ligands.
+When it turned out that PPARs played a versatile role in biology, the agents were in turn termed PPAR ligands.
 The best-known PPAR ligands are the thiazolidinediones.

 After PPARδ (delta) was identified in humans in 1992, it turned out to be closely related to PPARβ (beta), previously described during the same year in an amphibian, Xenopus.
-The term "PPARδ" is generally used in the US, whereas the use of "PPARβ" has remained in Europe, where this receptor was initially discovered in Xenopus.
+The term "PPARδ" is generally used in the US, while "PPARβ" has remained in Europe, where this receptor was initially discovered.

-PPARs were so-named because they were discovered to induce peroxisome proliferation in rodents, but this induction of peroxisome proliferation is not believed to occur in humans.
+PPARs were named because they induce peroxisome proliferation in rodents, but this induction has not been verified in humans.